Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 The representation introduced in section 14.5 provides a structural view of this process.
 Credibility and credit may be located within a multi-dimensional space defined by interpretive lenses and system-side aspects.
 These positions reflect dominant configurations rather than fixed classifications, allowing for variation across contexts and systems.

-The purpose of this chapter has been to establish definitional clarity and structural representation.
+The purpose of this chapter has been to establish definitional clarity, structural positioning, and minimal operational conditions.

 The admissibility, constraints, and governing conditions under which these structures operate are not part of formalisation.
 They belong to the regime layer of the framework and are developed in the following chapter.